 Jim Richardson, the esteemed lensman for National Geographic, has a professional tip he likes to share: “if you want to be a better photographer, stand in front of more interesting stuff.”
 And what better way to stand in front of interesting stuff than a winter visit to Yosemite Mariposa?

-Whether by car or on snowshoes, above the snow line or throughout its history-rich foothills, Yosemite Mariposa features a number of top spots where winter guests can capture that inspired image worthy of a gallery wall.
+Whether by car or on snowshoes, above the snow line or throughout its history-rich foothills, Yosemite Mariposa County features a number of top spots where guests visiting in the winter months can capture that inspired image worthy of a gallery wall.

 Winter light kisses the top of El Capitan in this beautiful scene taken from Valley View.

 Perfectly placed with its east-west orientation, Yosemite Valley collects winter weather between its steep walls creating a mood that’s both evocative and ever-changing.
-Add to that a diverse mix of flora and fauna complimented by the meandering Merced River, and you have a photographer’s dream.
+Add to that a diverse mix of flora and fauna complimented by the meandering Merced River as it runs through El Capitan Meadow, or the beauty of Yosemite Falls with a morning lacework of ice radiating from the main column of water.
+These are scenes straight out of a photographer’s dream.
 Pick your favorite subject, the best time of day for the light to hit it, and you’re golden.

 Relaxing after hiking to Dewey Point in the snow

 Perched high on the southern rim of Yosemite Valley, Dewey Point is a great choice for dedicated photographers who want an up-close-and-personal view of ice-crusted El Capitan.
-Depending on winter conditions, this snowshoe/cross-country ski/hike offers unmatched views of fog and clouds flowing between the cliffs below, not to mention the distant snow-capped peaks of the Yosemite high country.
+Depending on winter conditions, you can cross country ski, snowshoe or hike the snow-covered Glacier Point Road past Badger Pass Ski Area.
+Once there, expect unmatched views of fog and clouds flowing between the cliffs below, not to mention the distant snow-capped peaks of the Yosemite high country.

 Take your time soaking in the views on the drive to El Portal from Mariposa, and don’t forget to bring your camera for photos in the Merced River Canyon.